7373Mehar/7373Mehar/README.md

 💬 Ask me about **Angular Dot Net Core, MySQL... or anything [here](meharmutreja777@gmail.com)**

-⚡ Fun fact **Writing code is only 30% of software engineering and the rest is debugging :'(**
+⚡ Fun fact: **Writing code is only 30% of software engineering and the rest is debugging :'(**

  </div>